Yes, teachers were once children! And YES!, that was me when I was 4 years old. And surprise, what was I doing? ART, of course.

 About the Author

 Mrs. Tabitha Eller is a visual art teacher at Minnie Howard, the 9th grade campus for T.C.
 Williams High School in Alexandria, Virginia.
-The 2016-2017 school year is her 7th year in education and she is teaching Art 1.
+The 2017-2018 school year is her 8th year in education and she is teaching Art 1.
 She has previously taught several visual art courses ranging from Beginning Art through Advanced Art, AP Studio Art for 2D, 3D and Drawing, Fine Crafts, and served as a Department Chair for the Arts Department and High School Lead Teacher for her previous district.
-This is her 2nd year with ACPS and for the previous four years she taught in Durham, North Carolina at Northern High School and one year at Bailey Middle School in Cornelius, North Carolina.
+This is her 3rd year with ACPS and has previously taught four years in Durham, North Carolina at Northern High School and one year at Bailey Middle School in Cornelius, North Carolina.